 Almost half of colorectal cancers can be prevented.
 What can you do to prevent colon cancer or decrease your risk of forming polyps?

 - Get screened at age 45 and every 10 years after

 - Avoid drinking alcohol

-- Avoid being overweight, especially around your waist
+- Maintain a healthy weight, especially around your waist

 - Reduce the amount of red and processed meats you eat

-- If you’re diabetic, control the condition; diabetic patients have a higher risk of colon polyps
+- Control your blood sugars if you’re diabetic, since diabetic patients have a higher risk of colon polyps

 If you’re 50 to 59 years old, with a life expectancy of at least 10 years and not at an increased risk for bleeding, the U.S. Preventive Services Task Force recommends daily low-dose aspirin for primary prevention of colorectal cancer.